 During law school, Jason interned with the Civil Rights Division of the United States Department of Justice in Washington, D.C., as well as with the Public Defender’s Office in Morristown, N.J., and Harlem Legal Services in New York City.
 Prior to joining Rubin Fortunato, Jason gained experience as an associate in the Labor and Employment department of a prominent New Jersey-based law firm.

 In addition to serving his clients well, Jason is committed to serving his community.
-He currently serves on the Board of Advisors for Widener Law School’s Legal Education Institute and has participated in several expungement clinics dedicated to assisting Philadelphia residents.
+He has served on the Board of Advisors for Widener Law School’s Legal Education Institute and has participated in several expungement clinics dedicated to assisting Philadelphia residents.
 He has also served as a mentor for a student in the Black Law Students Association at Widener Law School and as a Big Brother for Big Brothers Big Sisters of Delaware.